openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ##### MachineSet scale up

 If a MachineSet scales up, it will create a new Machine as it does today.
-Because the managed resource in this scenario is the MachineSet the synchronisation controller will ensure that the Machine resources are reflected in both Machine API and Cluster API.
+Because the managed resource in this scenario is the MachineSet the sync controller will ensure that the Machine resources are reflected in both Machine API and Cluster API.

 If the MachineSet is a Cluster API MachineSet and there is no Machine API equivalent, this synchronisation will not happen and the machines will be created as Cluster API only.

-New Machines created in the scale up with default to the same authoritative API as the MachineSet that creates them.
+New Machines created in the scale up will default to the same authoritative API as the MachineSet that creates them.

 ##### MachineSet scale down

-If a MachineSet scales down, this will trigger the deletion of a Machine resource To ensure consistency between the two MachineSets, the synchronisation controller will synchronise the delete event between the Cluster API and Machine API Machines.
+If a MachineSet scales down, this will trigger the deletion of a Machine resource To ensure consistency between the two MachineSets, the sync controller will synchronise the delete event between the Cluster API and Machine API Machines.

 ##### MachineHealthCheck remediates Machine